lwerth/2019-October-Resources/git/master_lesson.md

 ### Local vs. Remote Repositories
 There are two "kinds" of repository, **local** repositories and **remote** repositories.
 The technical difference is nuanced, so I'm instead going to tell you how we will use the terms:

-- **Local repository** -- any repository on somebody's *local machine* (e.g., personal laptop, laboratory workstation).
+- **Local repository** -- any repository on somebody's *local computer* (e.g., personal laptop, laboratory workstation).
 - **Remote repository** -- any repository on *GitHub* or a similar online platform.

 You can use Git on either a local or a remote repository - it is not necessary to have both.
 Usually, however, you use both *(i)* one or more local repositories and *(ii)* a remote repository, with the local and remote repositories *linked together*.

-We will talk more about this later, when we turn to remote repositories.
-For now, we will learn the basics of git using *local repositories only*.
+We will start by learning the basics of git using *local repositories only*.
+Later in the lesson we will introduce remote repositories, and cover how to keep your local and remote repositories synced.

 -------------------------------------------------------------------------------------------------------------
+## Terminology Covered
+- **version control** -- Alternative terms include "revision control", "versioning".
+Version control refers to tracking and organizing changes to code, files, etc. over time.
+For researchers, good version control software can also help us to collaborate, publish, and share our work with others.
+- **Git** -- A powerful tool for version control.
+- **GitHub** -- An online, open-source-friendly platform for hosting work done with Git (and much more).
+GitHub is dependent on Git, but Git is not dependent on GitHub!
+- **repository** -- what we call the thing that tracks changes to our files.
+You might think of it like a database, an invoice, or a receipt of every change you have ever saved.
+- **repo** -- short for repository.
+- **local repository** -- a repository that you have on your *local computer*.
+- **remote repository** -- a repository that lives *remotely*, typically online.

-# Guides and resources
+## Guides and resources

 [JessiTron: Git Happens (an in-depth look at how Git works)](https://www.youtube.com/watch?v=Dv8I_kfrFWw)